-Affective organisational commitment is a sense of belonging and identification (being a part of oneself) that increases individual participation incorporate activities, motivation to achieve organisational objectives, and the desire to remain within the organisation (Meyer & Allen, 1987).
+Affective organisational commitment is a sense of belonging and identification (being a part of oneself) that increases individual participationincorporate activities, motivation to achieve organisational objectives, and the desire to remain within the organisation (Meyer & Allen, 1987).
 Similarly, DiPietro et al. (2020) define affective commitment as a person's desire to work for an organisation because they approve of the work and want to do it.
-Moreover, according to Odoardi et al. (2019), affective commitment is a person's a person's desire to mathematical desires of the set of the desire to maintain their membership in the organisation because they feel emotionally attached, identify themselves, and feel involved with the organisation, resulting in a strong belief and a strong desire to adhere to all organisational values.
+Moreover, according to Odoardi et al. (2019), affective commitment is a person's desire to work for an organisation desire to maintain their membership in the organisation because they feel emotionally attached, identify themselves, and feel involved with the organisation, resulting in a strong belief and a strong desire to adhere to all organisational values.
 Employees with a strong affective commitment work for the organisation because they want to and are intrinsically motivated to do their best.
 Affective commitment can be strengthened by servant leadership, psychological ownership, and person-organization fit (Dahleez et al., 2021).